-While the Ballycough discharge is generally compliant, the Finnow Stream is of proceeding and ity; very low assimilative capacity for phosphorus is likely to be the main cause of the reduced water quality observed; localised impacts to qualifying species of the SAC (particularly the Pearl Mussel) may be significant due to the high vulnerability of these species to the effects of nutrient enrichment.
-In combination factors may also be an issue, given that the Cecilstown septic tank also discharges to the Finnow Stream.
+While the Ballydough discharge is generally compliant, the Finnow Stream is of proceeding and a similative capacity for phosphorus is likely to be the main cause of the reduced water quality observed.
+Localised impacts to qualifying species of the SAC (particularly the Pearl Mussel) may be significant due to the high vulnerability of these species to the effects of nutrient enrichment.
+In comparation factors may also be an issue, given that the Cecilstown septic tank also discharges to the Finnow Stream.